Things to look for when buying a house include the property’s condition, nearby amenities, resale value, and the school district.

 Some homes put you right in the middle of everything you need to live, such as walking trails, grocery stores and home improvement stores.
 Others have a long drive to these amenities.

 Look at how you live and what you need nearby.
-Consider whether you prefer to use your car minimally and walk and bike to major shopping locations or if you’re comfortable with needing to start up your car to get anywhere.
+Consider whether you prefer to use your car minimally and walk or bike to major shopping locations or if you’re comfortable needing to start up your car to get anywhere.

 Homeowners Association Rules

 Some homeowners associations (HOAs) are strict about what you’re permitted to do with the exterior of your home.
-The HOA might dictate whether you can put an addition on the home and change the exterior colors or where to store your garbage bin.
+The HOA might dictate whether you can put an addition on the home, change the exterior colors or where to store your garbage bin.

 Read the HOA requirements before signing on the title for a new home.
-This will tell you if you’ll be able to update the home to meet your preferences.
+This will tell you if you’ll be able to update the home to meet your preferences and if there are any monthly HOA fees you’ll have to pay.

-Look to see what structures you can put up, animals you can have on property or easements you should be aware of.
+Look to see what structures you can put up, animals you can have or easements you should be aware of.

 Home Inspection Report